Who is Kyle Rittenhouse and what happened at the protest last summer?

 Teen on trial for homicide after two people shot dead and another wounded at Black Lives Matter rally

-Kyle Rittenhouse, 18, is currently on trial for homicide over the shooting of three people at a protest against police brutality in the city of Kenosha on 25 August 2020.
+A jury is deliberating a verdict against Kyle Rittenhouse, 18, following a double homicide trial for the shootings in the aftermath of protests against police brutality in the city of Kenosha, Wisconsin on 25 August 2020.

 The rally against injustice that took place that night was organised in solidarity with a local Black man, Jacob Blake, who had been shot and left paralysed by a white police officer two days earlier following a confrontation after his SUV was stopped.